Verifiable Intent Credential Provider

 Open specification compliance

-Built directly against the published VI specification using standard cryptographic libraries.
+Built directly against the published specification using standard cryptographic libraries.
 ES256 signing, SHA-256 hashing, SD-JWT serialization per RFC 9901, base64url encoding per RFC 4648 §5.
 No proprietary extensions.

 Who this is for